Skip to content

 Academic Integrity Standards

 At Pratt, students, faculty, and staff do creative and original work.
-This is one of our community values.
 For Pratt to be a space where everyone can freely create, our community must adhere to the highest standards of academic integrity.

 Academic integrity at Pratt means using your own and original ideas in creating academic work.
-It also means that if you use the ideas or influence of others in your work, you must acknowledge them.
+When you make your own work, engaging responsibly with the ideas of others means you must acknowledge them.

 At Pratt,